-This report provides an analysis of the medical, financial, and public health impacts of Senate Bill 1158, a bill to mandate coverage of hearing aids for children (younger than 18 years) by health care service plans and health insurance policies, limited to \$1,000 every 36 months.
-In response to a request from the California Senate Committee on Insurance on April 5, 2004, the California Health Benefits Review Program (CHBRP) undertook this analysis pursuant to the provisions of Assembly Bill 1996 (2002) as chaptered in Section 127660, et seq., of the California Health and Safety Code.
+This report provides an analysis of the medical, financial, and public health impacts of Senate Bill 174, a bill to mandate coverage of hearing aids for children (younger than 18 years) by health care service plans and health insurance policies, limited to \$1,000 per year.
+In response to a request from the California Senate Committee on Insurance on May 12, 2003, the California Health Benefits Review Program (CHBRP) undertook this analysis pursuant to the provisions of Assembly Bill 1996 (2002) as chaptered in Section 127660, et seq., of the California Health and Safety Code.

 Susan Philip, MPP, principal analyst with CHBRP, prepared this report.
-Robert Cosway, FSA, MAAA, and Jay Ripps, FSA, MAAA, both of Milliman, Inc., provided actuarial analysis.
+Robert Cosway, FSA, MAAA, and Jay Ripps, FSA, MAAA, both of Milliman USA, provided actuarial analysis.
 Mark Berk, PhD, and Sreelata Kintala, both of the National Organization for Research at the University of Chicago, contributed to the literature review and medical effectiveness section.
-Katrina Mather, freelance editor, copy edited the report.
+Catherine Nancarrow of the University of California Office of the President provided editorial guidance on early drafts of this report, and Katrina Mather, freelance editor, served as copy editor.
 In addition, a balanced subcommittee of CHBRP's National Advisory Council (see final pages of this report), reviewed the analysis for its accuracy, completeness, clarity, and responsiveness to the Legislature's request.